(Disponible en français)

 Table of Contents

-You can use this application to apply to the Landlord and Tenant Board (LTB) for an order allowing a rent increase of more than the guideline for any or all of the rental units in the residential complex in any or all of the following cases:
+You can use this application to apply to the Landlord and Tenant Board (LTB) for an order allowing a rent increase of more than the guideline for one or more rental units in the residential complex.
+An Above-Guideline Increase (AGI) application can be made for one or more of the following reasons:

-You cannot apply for a rent increase more than the guideline for a rental unit if the tenancy agreement of a new tenant took effect after you completed the work related to the capital expenditure.
+You cannot apply for a rent increase above the guideline for a rental unit if the tenancy agreement of a new tenant took effect after you completed the work related to the capital expenditure.

-Important: You must file Form L5 no later than 90 days before the effective date of the first intended rent increase you refer to in your application.
+Important: You must file Form L5 no later than 90 days before the First Effective Date (FED) of the intended rent increase identified in your application (for more information about the FED, refer to Section B, Part 1 of these instructions).

 In the Landlord's Name and Address section, fill in the landlord's name and address.
 If the landlord is a company, fill in the name of the company under "Company Name".
-Include both daytime and evening telephone numbers and a fax number and e-mail address, if you have them.
+Include a telephone number and an e-mail address, if you have them.
+The Board will communicate with you by e-mail, if an e-mail address is provided.

 If there is more than one landlord, fill in information about one of the landlords in this section of Part 1.
 Provide the names, addresses and telephone numbers of the additional landlords on the Schedule of Parties Form which is available from the LTB website at tribunalsontario.ca/ltb.